30 July, 2025 – Episode 1024 – This is the Science You Can Trust

 Become a Patron!

-And, remember that you can find TWIS in all the podcast directories.
+Remember that you can find TWIS in all the podcast directories.
 If you are looking for science podcasts on Spotify, we are there!
 Science podcasts on Google?
 We are there!
-We predict that you are looking for science podcasts on iTunes or science podcasts on Apple?
+Are you looking for science podcasts on iTunes or science podcasts on Apple?
 We are there, too!
-Just look for This Week in Science…
+Just look for This Week in Science!

 Disclaimer, Disclaimer, Disclaimer!!!